nethackscoreboard-org/matter/README.md

       "urlpath" : null
     }

-"localpath" is relative pathname where xlogfiles are locally stored;
+`localpath` is relative pathname where xlogfiles are locally stored;
-"urlpath" is optional value that contains URL of local xlogfiles (both relative and absolute URLs will work); if it is set, field "size" in About page will link to the local file (which must be served by the web server, of course)
+`urlpath` is optional value that contains URL of local xlogfiles (both relative and absolute URLs will work); if it is set, field "size" in About page will link to the local file (which must be served by the web server, of course)

 ### nethack_def.json